Guillermo del Toro: 2017–2019: Awards success and acclaim

-2020s
+2020–present: Career expansion

-In December 2017, Searchlight Pictures announced that del Toro would direct a new adaptation of the 1946 novel Nightmare Alley by William Lindsay Gresham, the screenplay of which he co-wrote with Kim Morgan.
+In December 2017, Searchlight Pictures announced that del Toro would direct a new adaptation of the 1946 novel Nightmare Alley by William Lindsay Gresham, the screenplay of which he co-wrote with his future wife Kim Morgan.
 In 2019, it was reported that Bradley Cooper, Cate Blanchett, Toni Collette and Rooney Mara had closed deals to star in the film, which went into production in January 2020.
-It was released in December 2021 to positive reviews.
+It was released in December 2021 to positive reviews but was a box office failure.
 The film received four Academy Award nominations, including Best Picture.

 In 2008, del Toro announced he was working on a dark stop-motion film adaptation of the Italian novel The Adventures of Pinocchio, co-directed by Adam Parrish King, with The Jim Henson Company as production company, and music by Nick Cave.
 The project had been in development for over a decade.
 The pre-production was begun by the studio ShadowMachine.
 In 2017, del Toro announced that Patrick McHale is co-writing the script of the film.
 In the same year, del Toro revealed at the 74th Venice International Film Festival that the film will be reimagined during the rise of Benito Mussolini, and that he would need $35 million to make it.
 In November 2017, it was reported that del Toro had cancelled the project because no studios were willing to finance it.
 In October 2018, it was announced that the film had been revived, with Netflix backing the project.
 Netflix had previously collaborated with del Toro on Trollhunters.
 Many of the same details of the project remain the same, but with Mark Gustafson now co-directing rather than Adam Parrish King.
 It premiered at the BFI London Film Festival on 15 October 2022, and received a theatrical release on 9 November of the same year before a scheduled release on Netflix in December.
 The film won the Best Animated Feature at the 95th Academy Awards.

-Del Toro revealed plans to direct a stop-motion adaptation of the Kazuo Ishiguro novel The Buried Giant in January 2023, which he is co-writing with Dennis Kelly, as well as an as-yet unrevealed live-action film that he will shoot first.
-In February, it was announced that del Toro would reteam with Netflix and ShadowMachine on The Buried Giant.
-In March 15, 2023, it was confirmed that Oscar Isaac, Andrew Garfield and Mia Goth were in talks to star in his long in-development Frankenstein film, now based at Netflix.
+In March 2023, it was confirmed that Del Toro would next direct his long in-development Frankenstein film, now based at Netflix.
+Speaking about the film's significance in his filmography up to that point, Del Toro said: "This movie closes the cycle.
+If you look at the lineage, from Cronos to The Devil’s Backbone, to Pan’s Labyrinth to Crimson Peak to this, this is an evolution of a certain type of aesthetic, and a certain type of rhythm, and a certain type of empathy.
+I feel like I need a change ...
+You never know ... but right now, my desire is to try and do something very different."
+The film saw a limited theatrical release starting on October 17, 2025, with Oscar Isaac and Jacob Elordi as Victor Frankenstein and The Creature, respectively.